germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 if your supervisor supervises several processes and one goes down, only that one will be restarted.

 Let's take a look at a demo of :one_for_one supervision strategy.

-We have a fake Bank application.
+We will start a fake Bank application for our demo.
+If we run `mix new` with the `sup` flag, `mix` will create a project that gets automatically started with a supervisor, so let's do that.
+In the shell,

+{% highlight elixir %}
+mix new bank --sup
+{% endhighlight %}

-`mix` will call start an Application by calling the `start` function in a module using the `Application` behavior.
-And that's what we have here.
+Now when `mix` starts an application, it will do so by calling the [`start/1`][start/1] function in a module using the `Application` behavior.
+And that's what we have in bank.ex.

-[image of Bank.ex]
+{% highlight elixir %}
+defmodule Bank do
+  use Application

+  def start(_type, _args) do
+    import Supervisor.Spec, warn: false

+    children = [
+    ]
+  end

+  opts = [strategy: :one_for_one, name: Bank.Supervisor]
+  Supervisor.start_link(children, opts)
+end
+{% endhighlight %}

 As you can see, we are using the `import Supervisor.Spec` because we'll just start a supervisor when the `mix` starts the application.

-This is our top level supervisor.
+The supervisor started, called `Bank.Supervisor` is the top level supervisor of our application.

-We provide three children.
-And note, that we are using two convenience functions defined in `Supervisor.Spec`, namely `supervisor/2` and `worker/2`.
+Let's provide three children for the demo.
+We use two convenience functions defined in `Supervisor.Spec`, [`supervisor/2`][supervisor/2] and [`worker/2`][worker/2].

-Finally, we set the options with a `:one_for_one` strategy and call the `Supervisor.start_link/2` function passing the children and the options.
+Finally, we set the options with a `:one_for_one` strategy and call the [`Supervisor.start_link/2`][start_link/2] function passing the children and the options.

 Each process will put a message in the console when it is started, so that we can see when they are starting.

 Let's test it out.